y4s/HyChecker/README.md

 > [!IMPORTANT]
 > This script was made possible due to [hytl.tools](https://hytl.tools)' public API made by [@JackGamesFTW](https://x.com/JackGamesFTW). <br>
-> The logo was made by myself, using an artwork made by the artists at Hytale.
+> The logo was made by myself, using an artwork designed by the artists at Hytale.

 > [!CAUTION]
 > This is an Unofficial tool, not affiliated with [Hytale](https://hytale.com).